 Playground & Entrelacs.
 This workshop is imagined and led by the composer Michelle Agnès Magalhaes and the choreographer Hervé Robbe.
 The name of this workshop also could have been given to the scenographic and sonic systems offered like a playground for multiple experiments with danced and musical gestures.
 A tangible exploration of listening, of dialogues, impacts, interferences, and possible combinations between dance and music.
 A space conducive to the invention of visual and sound scores that are embodied and resonate via the presence of 16 artists from the world of choreography.

-Dancers/performers who would like to be a part of the in Vivo Danse – CAMPING workshop must apply at the Centre national de la danse.
+Dancers/performers who would like to be a part of the in Vivo Danse – CAMPING workshop can apply from April, 6 at the Centre national de la danse.

 Monday, June 14—Saturday, June 26, 2021